Sri Chinmoy Canberra Trail 100

 The full course takes in most of the significant sights of Canberra.

-View the whole course for 2023, the whole-course Garmin navigable map, the whole-course Elevation Profile, and download the whole course gpx file.
+View the whole course, the whole-course Garmin navigable map, the whole-course Elevation Profile, and download the whole course gpx file.

 Download and print complete course descriptions, gpx files and detailed maps for each leg.